Pop Culture Madness!

 In 1962, special, hi-tech locks were added to all US nuclear missiles that would prevent launch without a secret, unique launch code.
 However, military officials quietly circumvented this safeguard by setting every locK to "00000000".
 The codes remained unchanged until 1977.

-Starfish Prime was a US test atomic bomb detonated in space with a force 100 times larger than that of the one on Nagasaki.
-It generated a mild EMP strike inHawaii and wiped out several satellites.
+Starfish Prime was a US test atomic bomb detonated in space with a force 100 times larger than the one on Nagasaki.
+It generated a mild EMP strike in Hawaii and wiped out several satellites.

-Peter Fechter, an 18 year old East German who was shot by East German troops trying to cross the Berlin Wall, was caught in barbed wire, and bled to death in front of the world's media, as police tried to throw him bandages.
+Peter Fechter, an 18-year-old East German who was shot by East German troops trying to cross the Berlin Wall, was caught in barbed wire, and bled to death in front of the world’s media, as police tried to throw him bandages.

-In and near a village in Tanganyika, a laughter epidemic occurred.The cause was found to be an increase in stress due to higher expectations from parents and teachers placed upon the students after the nation's recent victory in gaining independence.
+In and near a village in Tanganyika, a laughter epidemic occurred.
+The cause was increased stress due to higher expectations from parents and teachers placed upon the students after the nation’s recent victory in gaining independence.

 A plan to attack American cities - a 'false flag' - to justify war with Cuba was approved by the Joint Chiefs of Staff in 1962.
 Rejected by President Kennedy, Operation Northwoods remained classified for 35 years.